 Myth #5 - Canadians are Hippie Liberals

 As compared to the United States, maybe we could be considered hippie liberals, but we do have our conservative elements as well.
-Fundamental Christians, pro-life advocates, anti-gay activists and more all wander Canadian soil.
-Some regions of Canada are known as being more conservative than others - namely Alberta.
+Fundamental Christians, pro-life advocates, anti-gay activists, and more all wander Canadian soil.
+Some regions of Canada are known for being more conservative than others - namely Alberta.

 Right next door in British Columbia, you'll find the highest percentage of hippie liberals - mostly in Vancouver and on the islands - (and just for fun add "pot-smoking" to that stereotype).